Fencing Proposed for Waikolu

 “If there’s a gate position that somebody wants, we’re totally open to it, because the fence is not to keep people out in any way or form,” said Duvall.

 Waikolu Valley, which is not public hunting ground, is owned by the DLNR, which has a cooperative agreement with Kalaupapa National Historical Park.
-The fence, which will cost $600,000 in Capital Improvement Project funding, will stretch along the rim of the valley and encompass around 2,100 acres.
+The fence mentioned in this useful reference, which will cost $600,000 in Capital Improvement Project funding, will stretch along the rim of the valley and encompass around 2,100 acres.

 One of the ways the department controls animal population in the area is through aerial shooting.
 DLNR staff in charge of aerial shooting noticed an increase in game mammals and plant damage in the area in 2005, said Espaniola.
 However, since then, the number of dispatched animals has been declining, according to data from ACETA (Aerial Capture, Eradication and Tagging of Animals) missions.
 Espaniola said that while the ungulate population has been decreasing without a barrier, the fence is a long-term solution to get “to the point where we don’t have to do as much aerial shooting or maybe not at all.”

 While residents admitted that locating gates or climbing stepovers would create inconveniences, some said compromises must be made in order to protect the valley.
 Kamalu Poepoe of Aha Kiole said it’s the same way with the shoreline.

 “Some of the things you have to do in order to protect the shoreline are not going to meet with the approval of being convenient to users,” said Poepoe. “… The purpose is to protect and preserve the area.
 That comes first.”

 Buchanan added that she wants to see other alternatives considered before the fence is erected.
 In the meantime, Espaniola said they’re continuing to seek community input.